 Delft University of Technology (TU Delft) is the largest and oldest public technical university in the Netherlands.

-It was founded as a royal academy for civilian engineers, partly to educate civil servants who would work for the Dutch East India Company.
+It was founded as a royal academy for civil engineers, partly to educate civil servants who would work for the Dutch East India Company.

 The number of students at TU Delft increased dramatically after the Second World War, prompting the tradition, still in practice, of having a “reception week” for new students, which is similar to freshers’ weeks in the UK and the US.